Want trade secrets on making Dancesport, Country & Skate dresses?

 In the image below, a rather boring, utilitarian, flesh mesh keyhole back is flanked by two unique and pretty keyhole designs.

-Rather than do a classic round or oval keyhole opening like the yellow dress in the middle of the image above, Tammy Jimenez created three lovely, oblong openings.
+Rather than do a classic round or oval keyhole opening like the yellow dress in the middle of the image above, the burgundy dress has three lovely, oblong openings that highlight Alyssa’s back and curvy figure.

-The edge of the back neckline (where the lycra meets the mesh), was also rhinestoned creating a long line V effect in the back.
+The back neckline (where the lycra meets the mesh), was also rhinestoned creating a long line V effect in the back.
 This long V is symmetrical on each side, which contrasts with the asymmetry of the front of the dress.

 Snaps hold the keyhole back together.
 At the top of the neck, there is an additional hook to hold it together more tightly.